flutter/website/src/desktop.md

 description: Announcing the alpha release of Flutter for desktop.
 toc: true
 ---
-With desktop support, you can compile Flutter code to a native macOS Desktop app, complete with all of Flutter's features and editor tooling.
-You can also use some existing plugins, as well as create your own.
-As of 1.12, desktop support is available as an alpha release for macOS, and Windows and Linux platforms are still in technical preview.
+With desktop support, you can compile Flutter source code to a native macOS Desktop app.
+Flutter desktop support also extends to plugins&mdash;you can install existing plugins that use the macOS platform channel, or you can create your own. **This page covers desktop support for macOS which is available as an alpha release as of 1.12.** This page does not cover Windows and Linux platforms, which are in technical preview.

 ## Tools
 Before you begin, make sure you have completed the [steps to install Flutter].
-Desktop support includes features for running and building your code using the flutter CLI tool as well as IDEs.
+Desktop support includes features for running and building your code using the Flutter CLI tool as well as IDEs.

 ### Flutter CLI - Create and run a Flutter desktop app (summary)
 Flutter Desktop supports the `create` and `build` commands as well as the `run`